Apple Cinnamon Protein Pancakes (Greek Yogurt, Gluten-Free)

 Step 4: Prepare the Cinnamon Whipped Cream Greek Yogurt

-In a bowl, combine the Greek yogurt, maple syrup, and cinnamon.
-Fold in the whipped cream until well combined.
+In a bowl, stir together 1/4 cup Greek yogurt, 1 tablespoon maple syrup, and 1/4 teaspoon cinnamon.
+Gently fold in 1 cup whipped cream until smooth and fluffy.

 Delicious Serving Suggestions